 His family-run business, Woods Farm Fresh Turkeys, rears about 3,000 birds for the Christmas trade at Springfield Farm, Little Hoole near Preston, Lancashire.

 The Woods family have been rearing turkeys for 35 years but, like many others who are producing at this level, they know they are in an increasingly tough market that’s facing pressure from cheap imported turkeymeat.

 “We have a solid seasonal clientele for our birds, ranging from individual customers to butchers who take several hundred birds – but the market is getting very competitive.

-“There’s still a strong demand for quality turkeys produced on this scale by family-run businesses, particularly from individual customers, who want to know where their bird has come from and how it has been reared – but we still can’t rest on our laurels,” says Mr Woods, who runs the business with his wife Cathy and sons Danny and Ben.
+“There’s still a strong demand for quality turkeys produced on this scale by family-run businesses, particularly from individual customers, who want to know where their bird has come from and how it has been reared,” says Mr Woods, who runs the business with his wife Cathy and sons Danny and Ben.